Why data is the key to efficiency for businesses

 Consider using data to not only meet expectations, but surpass them.
 Carbon offsetting is one way to go about this, or otherwise consider your approach to business travel.
 Even just a switch like taking the train on your next business trip could make all the difference.
 You just need to look at the data.

-Other ways to incorporate data in your business
+Other ways to integrate data into your business

 Not every business will benefit directly in these ways from the use of data.
 However, there are still other ways in which data can be used in your business – maybe not for efficiency, but for a better understanding of your travelers.